-Cristello is the director of Latino Family Center in Hazelwood.
-The center is one of 10 Allegheny Intermediate Unit facilities that provide families with children age five and younger with parent education, child development, school readiness and other positive outreach.
+Rosamaria Cristello is the director of Latino Family Center in Hazelwood, one of 10 Allegheny Intermediate Unit facilities that provide families parent education, child development and school.
 A resident of Point Breeze, Cristello holds bachelor’s degrees in GIS mapping and environmental planning and development from Indiana University of Pennsylvania, where she directed a Latino student recruitment and retention effort.
 She is co-chair of Allegheny County’s Immigrants and Internationals Advisory Council.

 Each year the Barbara McNees Spirit of ATHENA Scholarship will provide one woman age 35 or younger the the opportunity to attend, tuition-free, the Carnegie Mellon Leadership and Negotiation Academy for Women.
 (Part of the executive education program at CMU’s Tepper School of Business, the academy was founded by the late M.J.
 Tocci, the 2011 ATHENA Award winner.)
 The deadline to apply is July 29, 2016 for the academy session that begins Sept.
 23, 2016.
 Learn more about the academy’s 100-hour certificate program here.

-In order to be able to grant a Barbara McNees Spirit of ATHENA Scholarship annually in perpetuity, the founding scholarship committee established a $300,000 fundraising goal.
+In order to grant an annual Barbara McNees Spirit of ATHENA Scholarship in perpetuity, the founding scholarship committee established a $300,000 fundraising goal.
 The Allegheny Conference on Community Development is the fiscal agent for the scholarship funds.
-The following individuals and organizations – all drivers in the region for advancing, attracting and recognizing female talent and leadership – were early adopters who committed support to the fund.
+The following individuals and organizations – all drivers in the region for advancing, attracting and recognizing female talent and leadership – supported the fund from its 2015 founding.